On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Main results and applications

-It may be thus conjectured that, at least for ARCH(1) processes, the restriction $p>8$ of our Assumptions~(B) could be weakened to $p>2$.
-However, the poor behavior of ${\rm CL}$ (even with quite large $n$) in cases $\alpha=0.75, 0.9$ or $0.98$, leads us to conjecture that $p>2$ should be considered as a necessary condition for the a.o.~of ${\rm CL}$ under general MDS observation errors.
+It can be thus conjectured that, at least for ARCH(1) processes, the restriction $p>8$ of our Conditions~(C) might be weakened to $p>2$.
+However, the poor behavior of ${\rm CL}$ (even with quite large $n$) in cases $\alpha=0.75, 0.9$ or $0.98$, leads us to conjecture that $p>2$ should be considered as a necessary condition for the a.o.~of ${\rm CL}$ or GCV under general {stationary} MDS observation errors.